Price Interpretability of Prediction Markets: A Convergence Analysis: Exponential Utility and Risk Measure-Based Market

-The above result shows that the limiting price $p_i^*$ is exactly the geometric mean of the ``risk-adjusted beliefs'' of all the participants (including all the traders and the market maker).
-Note that such a limiting price $p_i^*$ is independent of the choice of the trading sequence $\mathcal{S}$ as long as $\mathcal{S}\in \Phi$.
-Proposition \ref{prop_exp_unique} is also strongly related to the \textit{Logarithm Opinion Pool} introduced in \cite{chakraborty2015market}, where the aggregating weights are $\eta_j$ and $\eta$. \cite{chakraborty2015market} study the static model of Logarithm Opinion Pooling problem and point out one potential research direction is to extend their results to a market with multiple agents who trade repeatedly until the market states converge.
-Proposition \ref{prop_exp_unique} answers the question in \cite{chakraborty2015market} by providing an explicit result for this case.
+The above result demonstrates that the limiting price corresponds precisely to the geometric mean of the risk-adjusted beliefs held by all participants, including the traders and the market maker.
+It is worth noting that this limiting price, $p_i^*$, remains unaffected by the chosen trading sequence, represented by $\mathcal{S}$, as long as $\mathcal{S}\in\Phi$.
+Price formulation (\ref{prop_expp_pi}) is closely connected to the concept of the Logarithm Opinion Pool mentioned in \tb{\cite{chakraborty2015market}}\footnote{\tb{The Logarithm Opinion Pool \tb{refers} to the normalized weighted geometric mean of different opinions which is originated from the early works such as \cite{Morris:MS1974} and \cite{Bordley:MS1982} in area of the opinion pooling.}}.
+In \cite{chakraborty2015market}, as it only focuses on the static trading model, it suggests one potential research direction as extending these findings to a market involving multiple agents engaging in repeated trading until market states converge.
+By providing an explicit outcome for this scenario, Proposition \ref{prop_exp_unique} effectively addresses such a question raised by \tb{\cite{chakraborty2015market}}.

+\begin{remark} \tb{ It is also important to note that, although the risk-neutral utility is a special case of the exponential utility,\footnote{If we let $\beta \rightarrow 0$ or $\alpha_j\rightarrow 0$ in (\ref{eq:exp_U_Vj}), then the exponential utilities become risk-neutral utilities, i.e., $U(\y)=\sum_{i=1}^I \theta_i y_i$ and $V_j(\x_j)=\sum_{i=1}^I \pi_{i,j}x_{i,j}$ for all $j=1,\ldots, J$.} the result in Proposition \ref{prop_exp_unique} does not hold for the risk-neutral case as it needs the assumption $\beta>0$ and $\alpha_j>0$ for all $j=1,\ldots, J$.
+Even when the market maker adopts the exponential utility, but the trader's utility is risk neutral, the whole trading process may not converge due to violating the strictly convex condition in Assumption \ref{assumption:V_j_mild}.
+Indeed, under the risk-neutral setting, after the $j$-th trader interacts with the market, the price of the $i$-th security will be modified exactly to the $j$-th trader's belief, $\pi_{i,j}$, which leads to price oscillation (see the detail in Appendix \ref{apdx:risk-neutral}). } \end{remark}